Jason Heyward Preview, Player Props: Dodgers vs. Diamondbacks

-Jason Heyward -- batting .304 in his past 10 games -- will be in action for the Los Angeles Dodgers versus the Arizona Diamondbacks, with Merrill Kelly on the mound, on August 29 at 10:10 PM ET.
+On Wednesday, Jason Heyward (batting .370 in his past 10 games) and the Los Angeles Dodgers face the Arizona Diamondbacks, whose starting pitcher will be Brandon Pfaadt.
+First pitch is at 10:10 PM ET.

-He strung together two hits (going 2-for-3 with a home run and two RBI) in his last appearance against the Diamondbacks.
+In his last appearance, he had three hits (going 3-for-4 with a double and two RBI) against the Diamondbacks.

 Jason Heyward Game Info & Props vs. the Diamondbacks